wp-plugins/media-library-assistant/readme.txt

 * New: **Polylang support has been added.** See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.
 * New: **WPML support has been enhanced.** In particular, 1) all taxonomy term assignments are verified/adjusted to be valid for the item's language, 2) taxonomy term assignments are synchronized across all the item's translations, 3) the Media/Assistant submenu table will include a "language management" column showing each item's translation status by language; you can click on an item's "pencil" or "plus" icon to edit an existing translation or duplicate the item in a new language, 4) when "All Languages" is selected, the Media/Assistant submenu table will include a "Language" column showing each item's language, and 5) the Settings/Media Library Assistant "Language" tab lets you select the enhancements you want.
 See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.
 * New: **An "Attached" view has been added**, filtering the Media/Assistant submenu table to show only those items having a parent post/page.
 You can disable the new view, if desired, on the Settings/Media Library Assistant Views tab.
+* New: The Media/Assistant submenu table Quick Edit area now scrolls to the top of the viewport when it is opened.
+* New: Thirteen additional hooks have been added to the "Media Manager Enhancement filters (Hooks)".
+The `/examples/mla-media-modal-hooks-example.php.txt` file documents all the new additions.
 * New: Two hooks, `mla_list_table_admin_action` and `mla_list_table_custom_admin_action`, have been added.
 * New: For `[mla_gallery]`, when `mla_alt_shortcode=mla_tag_cloud`, parameters such as `mla_link_href` are passed through to be used by [`mla_tag_cloud]`.
 * New: Term-specific pagination has been added to the `/examples/twentytwelve-mla/image.php` file.
+* Fix: The obsolete "Attached" view has been removed from the `/examples/mla-custom-view-example.php.txt` file.
 * Fix: MLA enhanced icons for non-iage items are now properly displayed on the Media/Assistant submenu table.
 * Fix: Taxonomy terms containing "HTML special characters", e.g., ampersands, are now handled correctly for searching and editing.
 * Fix: The `mla_list_table_new_instance` filter is now called for Media/Assistant Set Parent and Quick Edit (Ajax) actions.